detongz/mischa.github.io/myblogposts/databases/1-install-mysql.md

 *This blog is focusing on centos7.*

-## axel - a friend for all low bandwidth users
+## axel - a friend of all low bandwidth users

 Insdead of anxiously waiting wget to finish its procedure or the browser to reconnect its lost connection, axel is a preferable cli tool for linux users that helps us download more quickly.
 Axel downloads in parallel, use ```-n``` to specify the number of processes to download.